alainamstutz/JAKi-IPDMA/tofacov.md

 </table>
 Discussion points
 1) Numerical or ordinal?
-2) Does any estimation make sense?
+2) Does any interaction estimation make sense?

 # Subgroup analysis: Vaccination on adverse events